Module: OS::Linux::Diagnostic::Checks Private

 This method is part of a private API.
 This method may only be used in the Homebrew/brew repository.
 Third parties should avoid using this method if possible, as it may be removed or changed without warning.

-# File 'extend/os/linux/diagnostic.rb', line 121 def check_kernel_minimum_version return unless OS::Linux::Kernel.below_minimum_version? <<~EOS Your Linux kernel #{OS.kernel_version} is too old.
-We only support kernel #{OS::Linux::Kernel.minimum_version} or later.
-You will be unable to use binary packages (bottles).
-We recommend updating to a newer version via your distribution's package manager, upgrading your distribution to the latest version, or changing distributions. #{(tier: 3)} EOS end |
+# File 'extend/os/linux/diagnostic.rb', line 96 def check_glibc_minimum_version return unless OS::Linux::Glibc.below_minimum_version? <<~EOS Your system glibc #{OS::Linux::Glibc.system_version} is too old.
+We only support glibc #{OS::Linux::Glibc.minimum_version} or later.
+We recommend updating to a newer version via your distribution's package manager, upgrading your distribution to the latest version, or changing distributions. #{(tier: :unsupported)} EOS end |

 This method is part of a private API.
 This method may only be used in the Homebrew/brew repository.
 Third parties should avoid using this method if possible, as it may be removed or changed without warning.